In the Field

 The value of an extended internship is that it occurs while the student is still taking courses in the program.
 It thus provides an opportunity to evaluate field placements in the light of the experiences of other students in different settings, and to discuss practices in the field in light of the theory and practice being taught in the classroom.
 The integration of classroom and real-world experience provides a well-rounded yet intensive learning opportunity for our students.

 In the last seven years, all students have obtained internship placements.
-Students in school internships have not been paid while all of those who are in their community internships are paid.
+Students in internships have not been paid.
+Internships are from ongoing relationships with the Hofstra PsyD program and NYNJADOT.
 Internships conform to Council of Directors of School Psychology Doctoral Level Internship Guidelines (CDSPP).
 Students have not been placed in Association of Psychology Post-Doctoral and Internship Center (APPIC) sites, nor in APA accredited internships.
 Students who enter the program with advanced degrees in school psychology will complete a full year of internship in a community setting.
 Those who enter without advanced degrees and those whose advanced degrees are not in school psychology will complete a three-day-per-week internship in the schools in the third year of the program and a three-day-per-week internship in a community setting in the fourth year of the program.

 To complete the internship, it is expected that advanced level students who are currently working will take a leave of absence from their full-time employment.
 It is not possible to complete internships and coursework while being employed on a full-time basis.
 We expect doctoral candidates to arrange their outside commitments in such a way that these obligations do not interfere with their professional training in psychology.